 This terrible mismatch has profound consequences.
-It should be no surprise that on average 87% of the revenues in complex B2B sales environments are being generated by just 13% of the sales population.
+It should be no surprise that according to SBI, on average 87% of the revenues in complex B2B sales environments are being generated by just 13% of the sales population.
 Needless to say, the gap between the best and the rest is far narrower in best-in-class sales organisations.
 What sets these top performing organisations apart?

 There’s abundant evidence to suggest that one of the most significant differences lies in their ability to systematically create unique value to their customers through the disciplined application of value-based selling techniques across their entire sales and marketing organisation.
 And the results can be seen in top line revenue growth that far exceeds market averages.

 So what does value-based selling entail?
 It’s not - as some early definitions suggested - just about maximising the value of your solution to the customer.
 In fact focusing on your value too early in the development of a sales opportunity can actually compromise your chances of success.
 Because if there is no problem, there can be no solution.

 Before the value of your solution is in any way relevant to your potential customer, they must first - hopefully with your help - recognise the value of solving the problem the first place, and acknowledge the cost of inaction and the urgent need for change.
 Otherwise, the most likely outcome is that they will simply decide to stick with the status quo.

 In fact, that’s exactly what happens in over 60% of apparently well-qualified sales opportunities today: after months - sometimes years - of consideration and the application of large amounts of sales energy and resource, the prospect simply decides to “do nothing” - at least for the moment.